antakasa/2020-ulkolinja-englanti/README.md

 1. go to repo and run ```git pull```
 2. run ```npm run deploy```
 3. Site should be available at lusi-dataviz.ylestatic.fi/[package-name]/index.html.
-4. When embedding content into Fynd, select "External layout" and "Export as external content".
+4. When embedding content into Fynd, in article settings select "External layout" and "Export as external content".
 The feature should work in Yle app too.